 TESL stands for Teaching English as a Second Language and involves teaching English to non-native speakers.
 This acronym is often used when referring to teaching English within an English-speaking country, such as Great Britain or the US.

 TESOL stands for Teaching English to Speakers of Other Languages and involves teaching English to non-native speakers.

-As all these terms are used to describe teaching English to non-native English speakers, usually little distinction is made between the terms.
+As all these different TEFL terms are used to describe teaching English to non-native English speakers, usually little distinction is made between the terms.

-- The teacher trainers are all qualified profesional TEFL instructors with a minimum of 15 years of teaching and teacher training experience.
+- Our teacher trainers are all qualified professional TEFL instructors with a minimum of 15 years of teaching and teacher training experience.

-- We focus on a more friendly and personalized approach and keep our class sizes small to ensure that each trainee receives as much one on one time with trainers as possible and that everyone receives a quality experience.
+- We focus on a more friendly and personalised approach and keep our class sizes small to ensure that each trainee receives as much one-on-one time with trainers as possible and that everyone receives a quality learning experience.

-For more information on the life of a TEFL teacher, see our guide to living and teaching TEFL in Spain guide.
+For more information on the life of a TEFL teacher, see our guide to living and teaching TEFL in Spain.

 You can travel, study, and work wherever you want in the EU countries if you are an EU citizen.
 If you are an American or other non-EU citizen, obtaining a residence/work permit is simply a mere formality.
 We offer free and professional guidance on applying for your Spanish Student Visa work permit.
 Find out more about this here.